‘Batman: The Animated Series’ voice actor Kevin Conroy dies - NewsBreak

 Before becoming Batman, Conroy got his start in the soap opera “Another World.”
 He also appeared in “Search for Tomorrow,” “Dynasty,” “Matlock” and “Murphy Brown,” TV Line reported.

-Conroy, who was openly gay, wrote ”Finding Batman,” which was spotlighted as part of DC Pride 2022.
-Conroy said that his experience playing Batman helped him to come to terms with his sexuality, Variety reported.
+Conroy, who was openly gay, wrote ”Finding Batman,” spotlighted as part of DC Pride 2022. said that his experience playing Batman helped him to come to terms with his sexuality, Variety reported.

 Conroy is survived by his husband Vaughn Williams, sister Trisha Conroy and brother Tom Conroy, TMZ reported.